 Mitotane can affect your fertility (being able to get pregnant or father a child).
-If you are worried about this, you can talk to your doctor before treatment starts.
+If you are worried about this, talk to your doctor before treatment starts.

 Changes to your periods

-Women are advised not to breastfeed during treatment and for a few months after.
+Women should not breastfeed during treatment and for a few months after treatment ends.
 This is in case there is chemotherapy in their breast milk.

 Medical and dental treatment